Antonio Smith, @antoniocdsmith

 Evergreen Escapes offers day trips to Olympic National Park, with pick up and drop off at hotels in Downtown Seattle.

+A small boat navigates through calm waters, surrounded by dense evergreen forests and snow-capped mountains under a bright blue sky.
 Alice Ross IV on Diablo Lake in North Cascades National Park Courtesy Skagit Tours

 North Cascades National Park